wellthlab/xb-app-ionic/docs/SUMMER22.md

 A set of constraints that need to be met before a task can be viewed.
 At the moment, a task can only have a single constraint of the below types, however, future iterations might allow multiple unique constraints.
 Constraint types are:

-- `TIMESTAMP`: Requires a specific point in time to be reached until a task can be viewed.
+- `TIMESTAMP`: Requires a specific point in time to be reached before a task can be viewed.
 For example, we want to require users to measure their heartbeats on the very first day of the relaunch, which is the 25th of July 2022.

-- `DELAY`: Requires a minimum amount of time to elapse until a task can be viewed.
+- `DELAY`: Requires a minimum amount of time to elapse before a task can be viewed.
 For example, we want users to try a new exercise 2 hours after measuring their heartbeats.
 The delay calculation starts as soon as a user view a task that is not locked.

 ### Task status